apache/beam/playground/terraform/README.md

 ## Playground application deployment

+Playground require build and push to registry using gradle before apply terraform scripts.

+To build and push playground docker image to the Artifact registry, execute `./gradlew playground dockerTagPush` from Beam repository root

-To deploy Playground applications see [README.md](./applications/README.md) from infrastructure module
+To deploy Playground applications to Cloud App Engine see [README.md](./applications/README.md) from infrastructure module